Women in the classroom

 Hagira’s volunteer journey

-Hagira Hassan began volunteering on the EAGLE project in 2022 and is based in the Sussundenga district in the Manica province.
-Before she joined VSO, Hagira worked on several projects, teaching women and girls about sexual and reproductive health rights.
+Hagira Hassan began volunteering with the EAGLE project in 2022 and was based in Manica province, serving in the districts of Sussundenga, Macate, and Manica.
+Prior to joining VSO, Hagira had worked on several projects, educating women and girls on basics literacy and numeracy.

-On the EAGLE project, Hagira works closely with girls aged 15-19 who have either dropped out of education due to pregnancy or early marriage, or were unable to access school due to costs or the impact of the cyclone.
-As a community teacher, Hagira received special training from VSO to gain an understanding of how best to engage girls in learning.
+Within the EAGLE project, Hagira worked closely with girls aged 15–19 who had dropped out of school due to pregnancy or early marriage, financial constraints, or cyclone-related disruptions.
+As a community teacher, she received specialised training from VSO in effective engagement strategies for marginalized learners, especially girls.

 “We know that every girl has the right to education.
 It’s very good because our focus is on learning to read, write and count.
 That’s why it’s good to be a part of this project, the girls are learning and gaining advantages”